jlguo9/CSCI3100-GroupA1/README.md

 > @vue-cli started;

-> seleted functions of the homepage (static page) built using Vue and stored in the folder "/client/homepage"
+> Seleted core functions of the homepage (static page) built using Vue and stored in the folder "/client/homepage"

 ## Backend